eclipse/epsilon-website/mkdocs/docs/doc/articles/json-emc/index.md

 ### Managing the model root in declarative Epsilon scripts

 When writing Epsilon scripts that create JSON objects and arrays using declarative strategies (e.g. ETL), it will be necessary to set the root of the JSON model in a `post` block.
-This is because in a creating a `JSONObject` or a `JSONArray` will not automatically add it to the contents of the model, unlike other types of models (e.g. EMF).
+This is because in a JSON model, creating a `JSONObject` or a `JSONArray` will not automatically add it to the contents of the model.

 As an example, here is an ETL script which transforms EMF models that conform to a `Tree` metamodel into JSON documents: